mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 ## What is this good for?

-This enables you to easily see in real-time what data your mobile application is sending through [Glean](glean.md).
+Glean Debug Ping View enables you to easily see in real-time what data your mobile application is sending through [Glean](glean.md).

 This data is what actually arrives in our data pipeline, shown in a web interface that is automatically updated when new data arrives.